snakeleon/YouCompleteMe-x64/README.md

     `-DUSE_SYSTEM_LIBCLANG=ON` to cmake _instead of_ the
     `-DPATH_TO_LLVM_ROOT=...` flag.

-    NOTE: We **STRONGLY recommended AGAINST use** of the system libclang instead of the upstream compiled binaries.
+    NOTE: We **STRONGLY recommend AGAINST use** of the system libclang instead of the upstream compiled binaries.
 Random things may break.
 Save yourself the hassle and use the upstream pre-built libclang.

     You could also force the use of a custom libclang library with `-DEXTERNAL_LIBCLANG_PATH=/path/to/libclang.so` flag (the library would end
     with `.dylib` on a Mac).
-Again, this flag would be used _instead of_ the other flags.
+Again, this flag would be used _instead of_ the other flags. **If you compiled LLVM from source, this is the flag you should be using.**

     Running the `make` command will also place the `libclang.[so|dylib]` in the `YouCompleteMe/third_party/ycmd` folder for you if you compiled with clang